noiredayz/node-wav-player/README.md

 node-wav-player
 ===============

 The node-wav-player is a Node.js module which allows you to play a wav file on the host computer.
-It supports Windows 10, MacOS X, and some Linux distros.

 This module can plays a wav file on: